If you made any changes in Pure these will be visible here soon.

 Since 2013, I have worked on various research projects within academia, the health service and the Scottish Government.

-My current appointment with the University of Strathclyde as a Research Associate has mostly focused primarily on historical (non-recent) abuse in care.
-In early 2017, I contributed to a review of literature and policy that charted the development of child care services between 1900 and 2014 that Professor Emeritus Andrew Kendrick was commissioned to undertake for the Scottish Child Abuse Inquiry.
-Thereafter, I joined CELCIS (the University of Strathclyde’s Centre for excellence for children’s care and protection) as a key member of the CELCIS research team who, in partnership with other key stakeholder organisations, ran and delivered a consultation with survivors about a potential financial redress/compensation scheme for victims and survivors abuse in care in Scotland.
+Non-recent abuse in care: In early 2017, I contributed to a review of literature and policy that charted the development of child care services between 1900 and 2014 that Professor Emeritus Andrew Kendrick was commissioned to undertake for the Scottish Child Abuse Inquiry.
+Thereafter, I became a key member of the CELCIS research team who, in partnership with other key stakeholder organisations, ran and delivered a consultation with survivors about a potential financial redress/compensation scheme for victims and survivors abuse in care in Scotland.
 From late 2018 until March 2020, I was on part-time secondment to the Scottish Government to support the work of their new redress team in implementing policy and legislation to fulfil the Government’s commitment to financial redress for survivors of childhood abuse in care.
 I continue to provide research support to the Government's redress team as required.

 Expertise related to UN Sustainable Development Goals